Share this post on:

 Someone with a Melancholic Temperament is unlikely to marry a foreigner or leave their homeland for another country.

 Melancholic people are very social and seek to contribute to the community.
+Being extremely thorough and accurate, they are fantastic managers with good personalities.

 Learn more about the Melancholy Temperament Type.